thanos-io/thanos/docs/components/query.md

 This logic can also be controlled via parameter on QueryAPI.
 More details below.

-## Query API
+## Query API Overview

-Overall QueryAPI exposed by Thanos is guaranteed to be compatible with Prometheus 2.x.
+As mentioned, Query API exposed by Thanos is guaranteed to be compatible with [Prometheus 2.x.
+API](https://prometheus.io/docs/prometheus/latest/querying/api/).

-However, for additional Thanos features, Thanos, on top of Prometheus adds
+However for additional Thanos features on top of Prometheus, Thanos adds:

 * partial response behaviour
 * several additional parameters listed below
 * custom response fields.

+Let's walk through all of those extensions:

 ### Partial Response